-Tractor trailers, or “18 Wheeler” trucks are an important part of our national economy, transporting millions of tons of freight from state to state each year.
-While these vehicles are essential, they also pose a significant risk of serious injury to other motorists when they are involved accidents.
+Tractor-trailers, or “18-wheeler” trucks, are an important part of our national economy, transporting millions of tons of freight from state to state each year.
+While these vehicles are essential, they also pose a significant risk of serious injury to other motorists when they crash.
 Truck accident cases are often more complicated than other motor vehicle accidents due to the many federal and state regulations that apply to commercial vehicles.
-As a result, the best way for victims of semi-truck accidents to ensure that they receive the compensation that they deserve is to retain an attorney who understands how to handle tractor trailer accident cases.
+As a result, the best way for victims of semi-truck accidents to ensure that they receive the compensation that they deserve is to retain an attorney who understands how to handle tractor-trailer accident cases.

-Houston and southeast Texas are particularly susceptible to the dangers of tractor trailer accidents because many trucking routes from Mexico come up through Houston.
-Since NAFTA was enacted in the early 1990s, cross border trucking has become increasingly common.
+Houston and southeast Texas are particularly susceptible to the dangers of tractor-trailer accidents because many trucking routes from Mexico come up through Houston.
+Since NAFTA went into effect in the early 1990s, cross-border trucking has become increasingly common.
 Anyone driving on the streets of Houston is well aware of the number of commercial vehicles driving on our highways.
 Unfortunately, those originating from Mexico may be not subject to the same safety and regulatory scrutiny as domestic carriers.

-- Seek medical attention – After an accident, it is imperative that you seek medical attention from a trained professional.
-Even if you are not transported from the scene via ambulance, you should be checked out at an emergency room immediately if there are any signs of injury.
-Some injuries may take hours or even days to develop symptoms, and having them diagnosed early can be extremely helpful in establishing that they were caused by your accident.
+- Seek medical attention – After an accident, seek medical attention from a trained professional.
+Even if you do not need transportation from the scene via ambulance, you should have a doctor examine you at an emergency room immediately if there are any signs of injury.
+Some injuries may take hours or even days to develop symptoms, and having them diagnosed early can be extremely helpful in establishing that they resulted from your accident.

 - Consult with an attorney – Retain legal representation as soon as possible.
 Trucking companies have knowledgeable attorneys that work hard to limit their legal liability after an accident.
 In addition, insurance companies often will almost always attempt to settle with victims for much less than their claim is worth.
 Hiring an attorney who understands how to handle trucking accidents is the best way to ensure that you get the compensation you deserve.